 Finding a Career Helping Others

-The above list encompasses just a fraction of the careers that involve helping others.
+The above list encompasses just a fraction of the jobs that involve helping people.
 In addition to the professions listed above, those applying to Goodwin University may also find rewarding and impactful careers as:

 - Business managers